Sz-Daniel/firstchapter/README.md

 2024-03-23
+# work-in-progress
+Php Unit testing.

 # firstchapter

-Currently, my main focus is on the PHP language and the application of learned functionalities such as MySQL, CRUD, Login, and Routes, MVC.
+Currently, my main focus is on the PHP language and the application of learned functionalities such as MySQL, CRUD, Login, Routes, MVC, PHP Unit test.
 Once I exhaust my knowledge in this language, I plan to continue with JavaScript, refactor functions, and, if possible, manually format using Bootstrap at the very end.

 ### Git project build up